GioEpic123/gio_chat_app/README.md

 =================
   Live Site - https://gio-chat.web.app/

-  Gio-Chat is an online messageboard app.
-The app is designed for anyone with a Google account to use with ease!
-Share' messages, photos, and memories, all in one chat board!
+  Gio-Chat is an online messageboard app that no one wants.
+Despite this, the app is designed for anyone with a Google account to use with ease!
+Share messages, photos, and memories, all in one chat board!

   This site is built in HTML, utilizing CSS stylesheets, and Javascript functionality.